What are the differences between family companions and show dogs?

-- There is only one Tiger Woods, only one Indy 500 Winner, and one Michael Jordan.
+There is only one Tiger Woods, only one Indy 500 Winner, and one Lebron James.
 In the dog show world, it is all about competition and pursuit of perfection.
 The actual differences between a family companion and a show dog are very minor.
 Examples would be uneven markings, ears 10% too large or too small.

-- The closer a puppy comes to perfection, (according to the St. Bernard Standard), the rarer that puppy is and the more it will cost.
+The closer a puppy comes to perfection, (according to the St. Bernard Standard), the rarer that puppy is and the more it will cost.
 A simple example deals with the typical face markings of two dark areas around both eyes, and two dark ears.
 The majority of the puppies will have these markings.
 We do occasionally have puppies that do not have two even eye patches or both dark shaded ears.
-This marking variation in no way renders a puppy less suited for a family companion, but some people find this puppy less desirable.
-Thus, these marking variations are priced lower.
+This marking variation in no way renders a puppy less suited for a family companion.

 Total couch potato!
 Very laid-back and lazy.
 Great for the older couple or quiet, reserved family.

 Occasionally, there is a very active Saint that acts more like a Labrador Retriever.
-These Saints are great for the very active family that enjoys hiking, cross country skiing, etc. These dogs are more challenging to live with due to the fact that they act like a Lab, but are St Bernard size.
+These Saints are great for the very active family that enjoys hiking, cross country skiing, etc. These dogs can be more challenging to live with due to the fact that they act like a Lab, but are Saint Bernard size.

 The puppy, with inoculations and wormings appropriate for the age.